Zoe Porphyrogenita: Early life: c. 978–1028

 Zoe was Porphyrogenita, "born into the purple"; this was the appellation for a child born in the capital to a reigning emperor.
 She was the second daughter of Constantine VIII and his wife Helena.
 Her father had become co-emperor, at the age of two, in 962.
 His brother Basil II, the senior co-ruler, prevented his nieces from marrying any of the Byzantine nobility, as this would have given their husbands a claim on the imperial throne.
 As women they were unable to exercise any state authority; their only say in this was in choosing, or more likely accepting or not, a husband who would acquire their authority upon marriage.
 Consequently, Zoe lived a life of virtual obscurity in the imperial gynaeceum (women's quarters) for many years.

 As an eligible imperial princess Zoe was considered a possible bride for the Holy Roman Emperor, Otto III, in 996.
 A second embassy sent in 1001, headed by Arnulf II, Archbishop of Milan, was tasked with selecting Otto's bride from among Constantine's three daughters.
-The eldest, Eudocia, was disfigured by smallpox, while the youngest, Theodora, was a very plain girl.
+The eldest, Eudokia, was disfigured by smallpox, while the youngest, Theodora, was a very plain girl.
 Arnulf, therefore, selected the attractive 23-year-old Zoe, to which Basil II agreed.
 In January 1002 she accompanied Arnulf back to Italy, only to discover when the ship reached Bari that Otto had died, forcing her to return home.

 When Basil II died, Constantine VIII took the throne.
 His reign as sole emperor lasted less than three years, from 15 December 1025 to 11 November 1028.
 Another opportunity for Zoe to marry arose in 1028 when an embassy from the Holy Roman Empire arrived in Constantinople with a proposal for an imperial marriage.
 Constantine and Zoe rejected the idea out of hand when it was revealed that the intended groom, Henry, the son of Conrad II, was only ten years old.
 Constantine determined that the ruling house would be continued by one of his daughters being married to an appropriate aristocrat.
 The first potential match was the distinguished noble Constantine Dalassenos, the former dux of Antioch.
 The emperor's advisors preferred a weak ruler whom they could control and they persuaded him to reject Dalassenos after he had already been summoned to the capital.
 Romanos Argyros, the urban prefect of Constantinople, was the next to be considered as a match.
 Theodora defied her father by refusing to marry Romanos, arguing that he was already married – his wife having been forced to become a nun to allow Romanos to marry into the imperial family – and that as third cousins they had too close a blood relationship for marriage to occur.
 Consequently, Constantine VIII chose Zoe to be Romanos's wife.
 Zoe and Romanos married on 10 November 1028 in the imperial chapel of the palace.
 The next day Constantine died and the newlyweds were seated on the imperial throne.